Pesky-Penguins/pp-devblog/_posts/2022may-worldbuilding.md

 The Pesky Leadership Team has expressed a desire to compensate the moderators and alpha hunters who help keep our community safe, productive, and prosperous.

-I think this is an _excellent_ use of funds, but whether we are able to achieve this vision will choice left up to *you*, Pesky Penguins holders and DAO members.
+I think this is an _excellent_ use of funds, but whether we are able to achieve this vision will be a choice left up to *you*, Pesky Penguins holders and DAO members.

 Look forward to some on-chain voting in early June!